 Coast Guard, DHS.

-On September 1, 2005, the Coast Guard published a notice of proposed rulemaking (NPRM) in the Federal Register requesting public comments regarding establishment of permanent special local regulations for “Tug-of-War”, a marine event conducted over the waters of Spa Creek between Eastport and Annapolis, Maryland.
-These special local regulations are necessary to provide for the safety of life on navigable waters during the event.
+The Coast Guard proposes to temporarily change the enforcement period for special local regulations during the “Tug-of-War”, a marine event held annually on the waters of Spa Creek between Eastport and Annapolis, Maryland.
+Special local regulations are necessary to provide for the safety of life on navigable waters during the event.
 This action is intended to restrict vessel traffic in portions of Spa Creek during the event.

 FOR FURTHER INFORMATION CONTACT:

 If you have questions on this proposed rule, call Ronald Houck, Marine Information Specialist, Coast Guard Sector Baltimore, telephone 410-576-2674.
 If you have questions on viewing or submitting material to the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366-9826.End Further Info End Preamble Start Supplemental Information

 We encourage you to participate in this rulemaking by submitting comments and related materials.
 All comments received will be posted, without change, to http://www.regulations.gov and will include any personal information you have provided.
 We have an agreement with the Department of Transportation to use the Docket Management Facility.